 Why you should buy this: It’s one of the smallest 15-inch laptops around thanks to some tiny bezels, but it also packs in some seriously powerful components including a fast CPU and GPU.

 Who’s it for: Anyone who needs serious power on the go but doesn’t want to take up too much room in a backpack.

 There’s no steadier hand in the 15-inch laptop market than Dell, and its XPS 15 exemplifies the reputation 15-inch laptops have rightly earned: They’re dependable, powerful, and robust.
-The latest XPS 15 features an Intel Core i7 processor and an optional Nvidia GeForce GTX 1050 graphics card.
+The latest XPS 15 features up to a 9th-gen Intel Core i9 processor and an optional Nvidia GeForce GTX 1650 graphics card.
 The XPS 15 is also one of the smallest 15-inch laptops available, weighing in at just 4 pounds and measuring a svelte 17 millimeters at its thickest point.
-Remarkably, the XPS 15 is nearly as thin and light as its 13-inch cousin, the XPS 13.

 The XPS 15 is also a capable gaming rig — if you don’t mind turning down some settings.
 All in all, it’s your best option if you’re looking at picking up a 15-inch laptop, and it starts at just $1,000.